Jalsa: Plot

-Bhagi confesses to her father about her intention to marry Sanju, but her father rejects it by revealing to her about Sanju being an ex-lover of her sister Indu, and an ex-naxal.
+Bhagi confesses to her father about her intention to marry Sanju, but her father rejects it by revealing to her about Sanju being an ex-lover of her sister Indu, and an ex-Naxal.
 Shocked, Bhagi agrees to get married as per her father's choice.
-Her father arranges the engagement of Bhagi with Raghu Ram.
+Her father arranges the engagement of Bhagi with Raghuram.
 Sanju is disgusted that Bhagi has given her assent to the engagement and decides to break it.
-Meanwhile, Sanju learns that the man who attempted on his life is none other than Damodar Reddy and that Raghu Ram is the elder son of Damodar Reddy.
+Meanwhile, Sanju learns that the man who attempted on his life is none other than Damodar Reddy and that Raghuram is Damodar Reddy's elder son.
 Sanju confronts Damodar Reddy in jail and challenges him.
 Damodar Reddy leaves jail and forcibly arranges the marriage of Raghuram with Bhagi.
-Sanju, meanwhile, kidnaps the younger son of Damodar Reddy, takes Damodar Reddy head-on, and defeats him.
-The film ends with Bhagi marrying Sanju.
+Sanju, meanwhile kidnaps Damodar Reddy's younger son.
+He then takes Damodar Reddy head-on and defeats him, ensuring that he fears death, and walks out without killing Damodar Reddy and his son, proclaiming that the art of winning a war is to defeat the enemies, not to kill them.
+Sanju ends up marrying Bhagi.

-The movie ends with a paralyzed Damodar Reddy dying of heart attack on the same road that Sanju defeated him on.
+After a few months, Damodar Reddy, now paralyzed, dies of a heart attack on the same road on which Sanju defeated him.